trueadm/container-node-proposal/README.md

+** This document is a work-in-progress **

 ## What?

 I propose the addition of a new DOM node called the ContainerNode.
-ContainerNodes would share some similarities to DocumentFragments, in that they are buckets for other DOM nodes; yet there would be some key differences.
+ContainerNodes have similarities with DocumentFragments, in that they are buckets for other DOM nodes and do not get inserted to the document.
+This is a basic overview of DocumentFragments:

 - Like DocumentFragments, ContainerNodes *do not* get inserted into the document, rather their contents get inserted upon the ContainerNode being inserted.